chasejstokes/role-text/README.md

 This repository contains supplementary materials for _The Role of Text in Visualizations: How Annotations Shape Perceptions of Bias and Influence Predictions_.

+## Repository contents

+Contact [Chase Stokes](mailto:cstokes@ischool.berkeley.edu) with any questions or requests for additional materials from this project.